mobarski/morty/README.md

 Status:
 - C version of the VM is fully functional.
-- The assembler is fully functional BUT error detection and error reporting is very primitive.
+- The assembler is fully functional BUT error detection and error reporting are very primitive.
-- Work on the compiler is not yet started as the language is still in a very early phase.
+- Work on the compiler has just started.

 The system is now able to compile VM ASM and to execute it.
 It's ready for running experiments "how feature X should be compiled and how it affects the performance".